obertm/OneADayLocal/docs/Euler028_explained.md

 # Euler028 — Number spiral diagonals

+## Problem statement

-Sum numbers on the diagonals in an n×n spiral built by starting at 1 and moving to the right in a clockwise spiral.
+Sum the numbers on both diagonals in an n×n spiral formed by starting at 1 in the center and moving to the right in a clockwise spiral (n is odd).

-## Closed form
+## Step-by-step reasoning

-1) Layer formula
+1) Corner formula per layer
-- For layer k (side length s=2k+1), the four corners sum to 4s^2 - 6(s-1).
+- For layer k with side length s = 2k + 1, the four corner values sum to 4s^2 − 6(s − 1).

-2) Sum layers
+2) Sum across layers
-- Total = 1 + Σ_{k=1..m} [4(2k+1)^2 - 6·2k] where n=2m+1.
+- For n = 2m + 1, total = 1 + Σ_{k=1..m} [4(2k+1)^2 − 6·(2k)].
+This yields an O(m) loop, or a closed-form polynomial if desired.

 3) Complexity
-- O(m) arithmetic or derive a polynomial closed form; trivial compute.
+- O(m) arithmetic, m ≈ n/2.
+Negligible cost for typical n.

+## Reusable template (for layered grid sums)

+- Identify layer-wise patterns and express per-layer contribution.
+- Sum contributions rather than simulating the whole grid.
+- Optionally algebraically simplify to a polynomial.

-## Real-world analogues and impact
+## Practical examples and business impact

-- Recognizing and exploiting structure avoids simulation.
-  - Impact: Orders-of-magnitude faster computations for patterned data.
+- Structured data analytics: when values follow a pattern, compute aggregates analytically instead of iterating all cells.
+- Performance: Avoids O(n^2) grid work by exploiting geometry.

-## Takeaways
+## Key takeaways

-- Use the corner formula per layer; sum layers; or apply the known polynomial result.
+- Use the corner formula per layer; summing layers is simple and precise.

 ## Java implementation (Euler028.java)

-We simulate the corner accumulation by layers.
+We accumulate corner values layer by layer.

-- Core: `diagonalSum(int n)`
+- Core: `diagonalSum(int n)` maintains `current` and adds four corners per layer with step = 2·layer.
-  - Start with `sum = 1` and `current = 1`.
-  - For each layer from 1 to (n-1)/2:
-    - `step = layer * 2` is the difference between successive corners.
-    - Add four corners by repeating `current += step; sum += current` four times.
-  - Return `sum`.
+- Start from sum=1 at the center; loop layer=1..(n-1)/2 and add four corners each time.
-- CLI: reads odd `n` (default 1001) and prints the diagonal sum.
+- CLI reads odd n (default 1001) and prints the diagonal sum.

-Classroom notes:
-- This loop mirrors the closed-form derivation; it’s easy to follow and validate with small n.
-- You can also hard-code the polynomial for constant-time evaluation, but the layered loop is more illustrative.